serstuk93/heur-watchdog/README.md

 ## Contributing

-If you've got suggestions, improvements, or any other feedback, we encourage you to submit issues or pull requests.
+If you've got suggestions, improvements, or any other feedback, I encourage you to submit issues or pull requests.
 Your contribution is highly valued.

 ## License